 2. Ongoing costs of ownership

-These are the fees and costs associated with owning enterprise software over time.
+These are the fees and costs associated with owning enterprise compensation management software over time.

 Many vendors include annual price increases as standard, so it’s important to estimate this inflation in advance, as well as any additional costs that you will incur as your enterprise grows and your use of the software scales.
 Most enterprise software platforms get cheaper the more you use them.